makma/fingerprintjs.com/content/blog/4-things-to-consider-before-choosing-a-buy-now-pay-later-provider.md

 By taking the time to carefully select the best buy now, pay later solution for your business, you’ll unlock the maximum benefit they provide.

-You can also [learn more about how FingerprintJS](https://fingerprintjs.com/buy-now-pay-later/) helps combat and prevent fraudulent BNPL transactions through our device fingerprinting technology.
-With a 99.5% accuracy rate for identifying unique visitors across devices and browsers, FingerprintJS Pro combats even the most sophisticated fraudsters.
+You can also [learn more about how Fingerprint](/buy-now-pay-later/) helps combat and prevent fraudulent BNPL transactions through our device fingerprinting technology.
+With a 99.5% accuracy rate for identifying unique visitors across devices and browsers, Fingerprint Pro combats even the most sophisticated fraudsters.